Development¶

 That will build the app Docker image required for development.

-Initialize Postgres and S3 (localstack).
+Initialize Postgres and S3 (localstack) / GCS (gcs-emulator).

 Run: